gharel/movio/README.md

 - [x] Use BrowserSync to live reload
 - [x] Remove system's titlebar
 - [x] Review UI on menu, filter and order
+- [x] Include in app Normalize (broken if offline)
+- [x] Refactor SCSS to use BEMIT (ITCSS)
+- [ ] Refactor code of renderLayout (addEventListener)
+- [ ] Debug gulpfile to use CSSComb correctly
+- [ ] During Splash screen read folder and load movie's infos and display them after loading
 - [ ] Create Details page for a movie
-- [ ] Refactor code of renderLayout (addEventListener)
 - [ ] Filter movies by genre, rating, year, actor, director
-- [ ] During Splash screen read folder and load movie's infos and display them after loading
-- [ ] Include in app Normalize, Google Fonts et Font Awesome (broken if offline)
+- [ ] Include in app Google Fonts et Font Awesome (broken if offline)
 - [ ] Launch movie with vlc or open explorer and select it
 - [ ] Internationalization
 - [ ] Create About page